 We recommended that you start with two to three brief sequences of belly breathing each day and gradually build your practice up to 5 or 10 minutes, one to four times each day.
 Consult your doctor before tying this exercise if you have lung conditions, like asthma or COPD, and stop if you begin to feel lightheaded.

-We are living through an extraordinarily stressful time.
+We are Healthy Living through an extraordinarily stressful time.
 Give belly breathing a try and contact us if you’d like more guidance on dealing with anxiety or coping with stress.
 We all need to focus more on that these days.